 Click here to visit Officer Philbrick's memorial on the Officer Down Memorial Page (ODMP) website.

-Surrounded by a carefully-placed cobblestone courtyard, brand new flagpoles, lush landscaping and new grass, the memorial stone stands as a reminder of the ultimate sacrifice that Officer Rocky Bonney and Officer Normand Philbrick made.
+Surrounded by a carefully-placed cobblestone courtyard, flagpoles, lush landscaping and new grass, the memorial stone stands as a reminder of the ultimate sacrifice that Officer Rocky Bonney and Officer Normand Philbrick made.
 It is, perhaps, the perfect location - because the entire community can view it; but also due to the fact that both officers lost their lives just a short distance from the site.

 The memorial was relocated thanks to the generosity of several community partners.
 Led by K & K Excavation, these businesses and individuals made this project a reality, donating thousands of dollars worth of materials and labor.
 They took delicate care in the creation of this memorial site.
 They did it for our city, for our police officers and most importantly, for the families of Officers Philbrick and Bonney.

-On behalf of Chief Crowell & the Auburn Police Department; the Auburn Police Benefit Association; Auburn’s City Council and the citizens of Auburn, we extend a warm “thank you” to the following for their generous and extraordinary contributions to this project: K & K Excavation; Bill Johnson; Hebert Construction; Platz Associates; the City of Auburn Engineering Department; Gammon Landscaping Nursery; KMP Landscaping; The Sign Store; and the City of Auburn Public Works Department.
+On behalf of the Auburn Police Department; the Auburn Police Benefit Association; Auburn’s City Council and the citizens of Auburn, we extend a warm “thank you” to the following for their generous and extraordinary contributions to this project: K & K Excavation; Bill Johnson; Hebert Construction; Platz Associates; the City of Auburn Engineering Department; Gammon Landscaping Nursery; KMP Landscaping; The Sign Store; and the City of Auburn Public Works Department.

 The slideshow below features photographs from the re-dedication ceremony which was held on Tuesday, May 15, 2012.
+Click on the photo to view the slideshow.